elyra-ai/elyra/elyra/pipeline/airflow/package_catalog_connector/README.md

 1. Specify a catalog name, e.g. '`Airflow 1.10.15 wheel`'.
 1. (Optional) Specify a category under which the loaded operators will be organized in the palette.
 1. Configure the '`Airflow package download URL`'.
 The URL must reference a location that Elyra can access using an HTTP `GET` request.
 If the resource is secured, provide credentials, such as a user id and password or API key.
+1. If desired, include operators that are located in the `airflow.contrib.operators` package.
+The connector excludes them by default.

 ### Example